Explore the mortality rate maps

-- In the Add Data window, click All Portal.
+- In the Add Data window, under Portal, click ArcGIS Online.
 In the search bar, type breast cancer owner:Learn_ArcGIS.

-- Choose Breast Cancer Mortality and click OK.
+- Click Breast Cancer Mortality Rate by Race 2018, and click OK.

 Counties symbolized in darker pinks have higher mortality rates and lighter pinks are lower mortality rates.
 Counties on this map that aren't filled in show where data has been suppressed by the provider.
 Data is suppressed when there are too few cases in each county that individual privacy would be violated.